Qantas engineers vote on work stoppages as they seek higher pay

 The Australian Licenced Aircraft Engineers Association (ALAEA) last week was granted approval by the Fair Work Commission to hold the ballot on industrial action, as first reported by The Australian Financial Review on Wednesday.

-ALAEA Federal Secretary Steve Purvinas said the ballot would close on July 30, with the first action occurring as early as the first week of August if approved by members, though it would not target holiday periods to minimise disruption.
+ALAEA Federal Secretary Steve Purvinas said the ballot, due to close on July 30, was extended to Aug.
+10 by the Australian Electoral Commission.
+The first industrial action could take place in the third week of August, though it would not target holiday periods to minimise disruption.

 Qantas has offered its 19,000 workers covered by union contracts a A$5,000 ($3,396.50) bonus when they reach new pay agreements, provided they agree to wage increases of 2% annually following a two-year wage freeze during the pandemic.

 In this case, the 2% rise for members of the ALAEA at the main Qantas brand would apply from mid-2021, given its last pay deal was long expired.
-That compares to inflation in Australia that is forecast to reach 7% by the end of the year and the union's push for a 12% rise over four years.
+That compares to inflation in Australia that is forecast to reach 7% by the end of the year and the union's push for a 12% rise this year, which it says covers the equivalent of four years given the stalled talks.

 "Our members at Qantas have not received a wage increase in four years," Purvinas said.
 "The airline wage freeze offer is insulting to engineers who have borne the brunt of COVID stand-downs and redundancies."